bitmark-inc/docs/pages/essentials/installation.md

 * The Bitmark CLI.

 ## SDK Installation and Configuration
+The Bitmark SDK enables data registration, rights transfer, and registry querying in the Bitmark property system.
+The SDK's simplified interface allows developers to easily build on the core Bitmark infrastructure by reading from and writing to the Bitmark blockchain.

 ### Install SDK Packages

-The Bitmark SDK can be installed for JavaScript, Swift, Java, or Go.
+The SDK can be installed for JavaScript, Swift, Java, or Go.

 {% codetabs %}
 {% codetab JS %}